HighTool - A free and open source, high-level strategic transport model (2013-2015)

 A free and open source, high-level strategic transport model to assess economic, social and environmental impacts of EU transport policy.
 The HIGH-TOOL model will allow quick scanning of transport policy options by the European Commission.
 (Karlsruhe Institute of Technology - KIT, DE, co-ordination)

-From October 6 to November 3, MCRIT with the College of Civil Engineering and the College of Economists of Catalonia organizes the 4th edition of this course based on the discussion of actual cases of assessments and investments in urban transport infrastructure.
+October 20 & 27, November 2, 10 & 17, MCRIT with the College of Civil Engineering and the College of Economists of Catalonia organizes the 5th edition of this course based on the discussion of actual cases of assessments and investments in urban transport infrastructure.

 Monitoring system for the Colonial City of Santo Domingo (Dominican Republic)